kaaveland/kaaveland.github.io/content/posts/2025-01-04-mutual-recursion-for-fun-and-profit.md

 numbers default to 0, which is fine here.

 Since the `Iterator` we return is only valid as long as the string we get a reference to, we have to add an anonymous lifetime to it using `+ '_`.
-It would be nice if the compiler could hide this from us, and just take care of it under the covers.
+The compiler uses lifetimes to _prove_ that nobody uses the `Iterator` we return after the string we reference has been removed.
+It would be nice if the compiler could hide this from us, and just take care of it under the covers, and maybe it will, at some point in the future.

 We need to `.unwrap()` on our regex, because compiling a regex will fail if the regex syntax is illegal.
 Since this regex is hardcoded, we know it'll always